twota/terms-of-service-and-privacy-policy/README.md

 ▪"Explore":

-    ▪“New”: In the “New” tab, browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
+1.“New”: In the “New” tab, browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
 You can like or dislike profiles — mutual likes result in a match.

-    ▪“Wall”: The “Wall” tab is available to users who are verified and have created a banner.
+2.“Wall”: The “Wall” tab is available to users who are verified and have created a banner.
 In this tab, users can browse banners from other users, filtered by sexuality, age, distance, and additional preferences.

 ▪"LiveChat": Connect in real time with online users who match your sexuality, age, and distance preferences.